jssteinberg/some-makeup/src/routes/style/+page.md

 3. Fix elements that disrupts typographic rhythm.
 4. Intuitive `cursor` values for usability.

 All rules are included with the mindset of this generally fixing and improving default CSS in a minimal way.
 It does not style headings, or what would otherwise belong in your actual theme.
-For form elements some input related elements get a `max-width: 100%` and button elements gets `cursor: pointer`---nothing more as they work cross browsers and restyling is a matter of opinion.
+For form elements, some input related elements get a `max-width: 100%` and button elements gets `cursor: pointer`---nothing more as they work cross browsers and restyling is a matter of opinion.
 But resetting their style is now quite easy using `all` and `apperance`.

 This file is an updated alternative to [normalize.css][nc],